diantyapitaloka/Variable-PHP/README.md

 ## 🦞🦀🦑 Introduction 🦑🦀🦞
 The definition:
 - PHP is a programming language that has many variables.
+- Variable Scoping Rules: PHP variables are limited to the scope in which they are defined, such as inside a specific function or the global script.
+To access a global variable within a function, you must explicitly use the global keyword or the $GLOBALS array.
+- Pass by Reference: By default, variables are passed to functions by value, creating a copy of the data.
+However, using the ampersand (&) prefix allows you to pass by reference, meaning the function modifies the original variable directly.

+Type Hinting and Declarations: While PHP is loosely typed, modern versions allow for "Strict Typing" using type hints for function parameters and return values.
+This ensures that variables conform to expected types, significantly reducing runtime bugs in complex applications.

+Variable Interpolation: PHP allows variables to be parsed directly inside double-quoted strings, a process known as interpolation.
+This provides a clean way to inject dynamic data into text without the need for heavy concatenation.

+The Ternary Operator: Often used as a shorthand for if-else blocks, the ternary operator (?:) allows you to assign a value to a variable based on a condition.
+It is a staple for keeping variable assignments concise and readable.

+Object Casting: PHP allows you to "cast" variables from one type to another, such as turning an associative array into an object using (object).
+This transforms array keys into object properties, which can be useful when working with specific data structures.

+The isset() vs empty() Check: Developers frequently use isset() to check if a variable is defined and not null, while empty() checks if a variable has a "falsy" value.
+Knowing the nuance between these two is critical for validating form data and user input.

+Environment Variables: Beyond superglobals, PHP can access system-level environment variables using the getenv() function.
+These are commonly used to store sensitive API keys or database credentials outside of the web-accessible codebase.
 - Variable Variables (Dynamic Naming): PHP allows you to use the value of one variable as the name for another by using a double dollar sign.
 This creates a "variable variable," which is powerful for dynamic logic but can make code difficult to debug if overused.
 - Constants vs. Variables: Unlike standard variables, constants are defined using define() or the const keyword and cannot be changed once set.
 They are globally accessible by default and do not require a dollar sign prefix.
 - The Null Coalescing Operator: To handle variables that might not exist, the ?? operator allows you to provide a fallback value.
 It prevents "Undefined Variable" notices while keeping your code clean and concise.